 21. Freelancing website

 For those who work solo, a freelance website is essential for obtaining clients.
 Your site should include information about your services and a portfolio of your best work.
 Add a social bar to your website and share a link to your site on all your social media profiles.
+This works well regardless of the type of freelancing skills you offer, whether its as a virtual assistant, writer or babysitter or dog walker.

 22. Life hacks website